jaks97/Steam-Keys-Storage/README.md

 If you want to try it just download it from the [releases page](https://github.com/jaks97/Steam-Keys-Storage/releases/latest).

+It requires [.NET Framework 4.5.1](https://www.microsoft.com/en-us/download/details.aspx?id=40779) or greater to run.
+It only works on Windows.

 ## How to use it?
 Just launch the .exe you have downloaded and it should open a window like this:
 ![](https://i.imgur.com/m1Ms1As.png)